kapusta/pzgps/README.md

 ### ReactJS
 In the `reactjs` directory, install the deps by running `npm install` then run `npm start` to start the webserver.
 This project uses [webpack](https://webpack.github.io/) and will auto-reload your browser for you.

+### Preact
+Currently the [Preact](https://preactjs.com/) version of the front end has the most code/features/effort.

+Like in the other front ends, install the deps by running `npm install` and run the webserver with `npm start`.
+There is also code linting configured using eslint which you can run with `npm run lint`.

 ## Enabling a MapQuest staticmap